bap2pecs/Snapchain/README.md

 # Snapchain

+🥇 First place winner at EthSF 2022! 🥇

 ### Project Description

 At Snapchain, we’re building a permissionless peer-to-peer network to create and manage ephemeral blockchains seamlessly.
 Our solution enables developers, creators, and enterprises to spin up blockchains with an indicated time-to-live (TTL) that deletes itself at expiration to best suit the particular application or use case, saving cost, processing power, and storage capacity.